 - Before a power outage, turn refrigerators and freezers to the coldest setting.

 - During a power outage, avoid opening refrigerators and freezers.

 - If the power is out for more than four hours, throw away meat, poultry, fish, soft cheeses, milk, eggs, deli items, and any leftovers.

-- If the temperature in the freezer goes below 41 degrees, throw away any food that is in the freezer.
+- If the temperature in the freezer goes above 41 degrees, throw away any food that is in the freezer.

 - Many times, you cannot see, smell, or taste bacteria in food that could make you sick.
 When in doubt, throw it out.